-Many companies look to software to improve their business processes and internal operations to enhance performance and achieve significant return on investment as a result.
+Many companies look to ERP software to improve their business processes and internal operations to enhance performance and achieve significant return on investment as a result.
 Whether on-premise or cloud, the total cost of ownership is rarely understood which often leads to companies only realising the true cost after implementation.

 What is on-premise deployment?

 On-premise software refers to software installed on-site – usually a business premises – at the location where the company uses the software.
 The business is responsible for upkeep and maintenance.

 Cloud software refers to software that is installed off-site, usually through a data centre which makes the software available to the business.
 The business itself has no direct management and upkeep of the installed software.

 The cost of ownership for On-Premise and Cloud ERP software deployment